 If I did a percentage of sales for sending you leads for a fully developed and ranked website, the going rate for each lead is 5%.
 Therefore, I arrive at my asking price of a one-time $5,000 for the domain name.

 See math below for a step-by-step domain pricing strategy:

 $2500 per lead X 40 weeks (1 per week @ minimum) = $100,000 annual sales

 $100K annual sales X 5% referral fee = $5,000 one-time domain investment

-Now keep in mind that my asking price is only based on 1 year of sales and not multiple years as would a typical business be sold for a revenue multiplier for multiple years in excess.
+Remember that my asking price is only based on 1 year of sales, not multiple years, as would a typical business be sold for a revenue multiplier for multiple years in excess.